 - Assess your energy levels.
 Think about when you do your best study.
 Recognize your strengths and how your energy shifts throughout the day and plan your time table accordingly.

 - Early morning and after evening study can help you to be much more productive as you have complete control during these times, no school and coaching.

 - The quiet hours of the morning can be the ideal time to focus on an important topic without being interrupted.
 The same thing can apply to students who like to study at night.

-- Take small challenges like, for 30 days you will study as per the same routine.
+- Take small challenges like, for 30 days you will study as per the same time table.
 Just do it.
-It can become a habit that leads you to clear JEE or NEET.
+It can become a habit that leads you to clear JEE/ NEET.

 - Reward yourself when you achieve a small goal.

 - If you fail, figure out what went wrong, plan for it, and try again.